 The Gatsby Effect

-Above: scenes on the main street of Greenwich, CT on Nov.
-27, 2012.
-Below: scenes of the partially torn down Remington Arms factory in East Bridgeport, CT on November 27, 2012.
+Above: Scenes on the main street of Greenwich, CT.
+Below: Scenes of the partially torn down Remington Arms factory in East Bridgeport, CT.

 While Bridgeport and Greenwich represent two extremes, economists — backed by a growing body of statistical evidence — suggest their radically different trajectories reflect a new reality in America.